OmarKaempfer/coding-test/README.md

 Maven project:

-Each task is in a different package, you can find the unitary tests for each task in the test folder.
+Each task is in a different package, you can find the unit tests for each task in the test folder.